 Previously, there have been plans to move the collections of the Mediterranean Museum and the East Asian Museum to the Ethnographic Museum.

-Facts: World culture on the back burner
+Facts: World culture in the long bench

 A merger of the Ethnographic, Mediterranean and East Asian Museums of World Culture in Stockholm has been discussed on and off for ten years.